 School Geography Trip to Beijing

-Beijing is an excellent place to study many facets of human geography, whilst the physical landscape outside of the city also has many interesting features.
+Beijing is an excellent place to study many areas of human geography, whilst the physical landscape outside of the city also has many interesting features.
 There is an unparalleled wealth of discovery to delight and intrigue travellers, as they explore Beijing's ancient past and enjoy its exciting modern developments.
-The city's centre is Tiananmen Square and, from here, the city spreads out in bands of concentric ring roads.

 Beijing lies on flat land but is strategically close to hills and mountains, as well as plains and the sea.
 Beijing was the home of three major Chinese dynasties of the past 1000 years and, as such, has a rich heritage that can be discovered in the city's many museums.
 The Ming Tombs provide a fascinating insight into the human manipulation of natural features for their own interest.